KunalK0a2/Delhi_Metro_App-/README.md

  - 🖌️Sleek Design

 # ⚙️Working
-  -Metro routes are stored as predefined paths with station names, line,fare and time information.
+  Metro routes are stored as predefined paths with station names, line,fare and time information.
  - When a user selects two stations, the app:
    - Looks up the route from the collection, displays the route,fare and time.
    - Finally draws an SVG path showing the route with stations and lines.